hellowhirl/nodejs-playground/README.md

 ### Architecture of Node

 - Ryan Dahl, embedded Chrome v8 engine in a C++ program and called it Node
-- There is no 'document' object or 'window' object; however, comes with objects like 'fs' for file system, 'http' for listening for requests, and network
+- There is no 'document' object or 'window' object; however, comes with objects like `fs` for file system, `http` for listening for requests, and `network`
   - these extra capabilities are not available inside browsers
 - "I prefer Node to C#" is fundamentally wrong - Node is NOT a programming language
   - it's a runtime environment for executing JavaScript code